yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-grow-their-audience-with-content-marketing.md

 You _will_ see results over time if you put a plan together and follow through.

 I’d love to hear your thoughts on this topic.
-Let me know if you’re doing this and it’s working, or if you’re struggling to grow an audience.
-My twitter handle is [@yousaiditchewie](https://twitter.com/yousaiditchewie).
+Tweet me [@yousaiditchewie](https://twitter.com/yousaiditchewie) and let me know if you’re doing this and it’s working, or if you’re struggling to grow an audience.
+Subscribe to my newsletter below if you want to get more content.

 Now get out there and make something amazing.
-Subscribe below to get weekly updates and articles.